ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 parameters are essentially identical to the ones found in binned mode.
-The slight difference with respect to the binned analysis may be explained by the different event sample that has been used for the analysis: while binned likelihood works on rectangular counts maps, unbinned likelihood works on circular event selection regions.
+The slight difference with respect to the binned analysis may be explained by the different event sample that has been used for the analysis: while binned likelihood works on rectangular counts cubes, unbinned likelihood works on circular event selection regions.
 It is thus not possible to select exactly the same events for both analyses.